yuehniu/homepage/index.md

 ---

----

 ## News

+`July 2023`: Our paper:
-Our paper has been accepted to TMLR 2023.
+"mL-BFGS: A Momentum-based L-BFGS for Distributed Large-scale Neural Network Optimization", has been accepted to *Transaction on Machine Learning Research (TMLR)*, 2023.